Surge in complaints against letting agents

 The local council can investigate the agent and prosecute, issuing a fixed penalty fine of up to £5000.

 Reasons to terminate a contract with a letting agent?

 There are three main reasons why a landlord may want to end a contract, with a letting agent:

-1 – To avoid letting agent fees, and save money.
-An increasing number of landlords are managing their own properties.
+1 – To avoid letting agent fees and save money.
+An increasing number of landlords are choosing to manage their properties.

 2 – The relationship between the landlord and the agent has broken down, or the agent is not performing.

 3 – The landlord wants to sell the property.

 Landlords will generally have a signed contract, with the letting agent.
 Surprisingly, there are a few landlords who have a verbal agreement, with their agent.
 It is best to have a written contract; however, an oral contract is binding for both parties in law.
 Your agreement, with your agent, is what you are obliged to abide by.
 If there is contention between the parties, the court will determine the matter.

 Most complaints related to letting agents can be reported to one of these official schemes:

 Check your letting agent’s registration is valid by clicking the above links: